-As already mentioned, your immediate concern after being injured in a workplace accident should always be to get your injuries checked over by a medic.
-The first port of call will be the company’s designated first aider, which every company must have. by law
+As mentioned, your immediate concern after being injured in a workplace accident should always be to get your injuries checked by a medic.
+The first port of call will be the company’s designated first aider, which, by law, every company must have.

-If you were seriously injured, someone should take you straight to A&E. A work colleague should accompany you, and if you are in a fit state to do so, you must insist that someone does.
+If you were seriously injured, someone should take you straight to A&E. A work colleague should accompany you; if you are fit to do so, you must insist that someone does.

-If the injury is less severe, you should still err on the side of caution.
-After the first aider has treated you, make sure you follow up by visiting a doctor or A&E of your own volition.
-Do this for the sake of your health, first and foremost.
-Think about making a claim afterwards.
+If the injury is less severe, you should still act cautiously.
+After the first aider has treated you, follow up by visiting a doctor or A&E .
+You should do this for health reasons first and consider making a claim afterwards.

-If, for instance, you received a blow to the head, e.g., as a result of banging your head on the floor following a slip, trip or fall accident, there is a distinct danger of getting a delayed concussion.
-To address this risk, go and see a doctor straight away.
+If, for instance, you received a blow to the head, e.g., from banging your head on the floor following a slip, trip or fall accident, there is a distinct danger of getting a delayed concussion.
+To ensure you haven’t suffered a concussion, see a doctor immediately.

-If you are still suffering symptoms several weeks after the first consultation, see the doctor again.
+See the doctor again if you still suffer symptoms several weeks after the first consultation.

-Should you decide to claim for accident at work personal injury compensation, you will need to allow any medical experts instructed as part of the claim to have permission to view your medical records.
+Should you claim personal injury compensation after an accident at work, you must allow any medical experts instructed as part of the claim to have permission to view your medical records.

-Your notes will show that you promptly reacted to any ongoing symptoms or problems you were having by getting treatment from your GP.
+Your notes will show that you promptly reacted to any ongoing symptoms or problems by getting treatment from your GP.